niall-m/ShouldReads/README.md

 # ShouldReads

-[ShouldReads](https://stark-coast-59940.herokuapp.com), inspired by GoodReads, is a web application for users to create their own online library.
+[ShouldReads](https://stark-coast-59940.herokuapp.com), a personal project by Niall Mahford, is a web application inspired by GoodReads for users to create their own personal online library.

-ShouldReads is a personal project by Niall Mahford.

 ## Features
 - User accounts with secure authentication